Already have a Username/Password for Cultural and Pedagogical Inquiry?

 - The manuscript has neither been published previously nor submitted to another journal for consideration.
 If the manuscript has been published, a letter of permission from the original copyright holder, granting permission for subsequent publication, must be submitted to the CPI Editor.
 The permission letter should grant worldwide print and electronic reproduction rights.
 To be considered for peer-review the article, must be accompanied with the permission letter.
 Such a letter is submitted as a Word document or jpeg (in the case of a scanned letter).

 - The manuscript is in a Microsoft Word file format with a covering letter to the Editor, explaining the paper’s contribution to the field.
+You must include an abstract, 3 key search terms, and biography.

 - Where available, URLs for the references have been provided.
 In the case of research papers, the following 4 major sections must be included: